Central Java: Climate

-Administrative divisions
+Government and Administrative divisions

 On the eve of the World War II in 1942, Central Java was subdivided into seven residencies (Dutch: residentie or plural residenties, Javanese karésiḍènan or karésidhènan) which corresponded more or less with the main regions of this area.
+These residencies were:

-These residencies were Banjoemas, Kedoe, Pekalongan, Semarang, and Djapara-Rembang plus the so-called Gouvernement Soerakarta and Gouvernement Jogjakarta.
-However, after the local elections in 1957, the role of these residencies were reduced until they finally disappeared.
+The Southeastern (Solo) area (or Gouvernement Soerakarta) used to be the Surakarta Sunanate until the monarchy was unrecognized by the Indonesian government.
+However, after the local elections in 1957, the role of these residencies were reduced in significance until they finally disappeared.
+The only major boundary change since the creation of the province took place on 14 June 1965, when a new Batang Regency was formed from the eastern half of Pekalongan Regency.

-Today, Central Java (excluding Yogyakarta Special Region) is divided into 29 regencies (kabupaten) and six cities (kota, previously kotamadya and kota pradja), the latter being independent of any regency.
-The Southeastern (Solo) area used to be the Surakarta Sunanate until the monarchy was unrecognized by the Indonesian government.
+Today, Central Java (excluding Special Region of Yogyakarta, which is the former Gouvernement Jogjakarta) is divided into 29 regencies (kabupaten) and six cities (kota, previously kotamadya and kota pradja), the latter being independent of any regency.
 These contemporary regencies and cities can further be subdivided into 565 districts (kecamatan).
-These districts are further divided into 7,804 rural communes or "villages" (desa) and 764 urban communes (kelurahan).
+These districts are further divided into 7,804 rural villages (desa) and 764 urban villages (kelurahan).

-The districts are listed below with their areas and populations at the 2000, 2010 and 2020 Censuses, togetherwith the official estimates as at mid 2021, and are grouped (for convenience) according to the now defunct residenties in which they were formerly situated.